 Impact on volume of commercial transportation activity in the U.S. and Canada

-From Monday, March 16 to Friday, March 27, there has been a significant drop in commercial transportation activity in both the U.S. and Canada when baselined against data from February 1 to March 15.
-On average, Canada is operating at 75% of normal commercial transportation activity, with the Maritimes operating at 65% (the lowest percentage compared to normal.)
+Since Monday, March 16, there has been a significant drop in commercial transportation activity in both the U.S. and Canada when baselined against data from February 1 to March 15.
+On average, Canada is operating at 84% of normal commercial transportation activity, with the Maritimes operating at 74% (the lowest percentage compared to normal.)

 The heat map below shows a region-by-region breakdown of commercial transportation volumes based on a percentage drop from a normal weekday or weekend, baselined against metrics from February 1 to March 15, 2020.